Can a film decrease your intelligence? Perhaps not, but I’m 100% convinced that The Predator tried to rob me of a few IQ points.

 There is an over-reliance on CGI, which I wouldn’t mind so much if some of it weren’t so poor.
 The basic Predator looks brilliant, but pretty much everything after that is bad.
 The editing is all over the place, to the point that I didn’t know someone had died.
 How can that not that be clear?!

-Perhaps it’s because the film was too busy setting up potential sequels, which now won’t matter as I’d be amazed if anyone wanted to follow this up.
+Perhaps it’s because the film was too busy setting up potential sequels, which based on it’s performance seem moot.
 Concentrate on doing one thing well, and the rest will come.
-Have they not seen the recent DC films?

-Then there’s the ending, which I can only imagine has been created by an eight year old.
+Then there’s the ending, which I can only imagine was created by an eight year old.
 I half expected it to all be a dream it was such nonsense.

 Comfortably the worst film of 2018, The Predator is a bloated, ill-considered and generally offensive film that doesn’t deserve your time or money.